pauloortins/pauloortins.github.io/community/index.markdown

 ### The Developer's Conference
 May, 13 - May 17
 Florianópolis, Brazil
-Talk: Use the Xamarin.Forms and surprise your customers when develop native apps, in less time and cheaper (Use o Xamarin.Forms e surpreenda os clientes ao desenvolver apps nativas, em menos tempo e mais baratos)
+Talk: Use Xamarin.Forms and surprise your customers when develop native apps, in less time and cheaper (Use o Xamarin.Forms e surpreenda os clientes ao desenvolver apps nativas, em menos tempo e mais baratos)

 ### Monkey Nights #1 (Brazilian Xamarin Hangout)
 May, 1